jdsandahl/my-api-bootstrap/README.md

     DB_PORT=3306
  ```

- - Your DB_PASSWORD should be the same for both files.
+ - Your **DB_PASSWORD** should be the same for both files.

- - Your DB_NAME in .env should be your real database and in .env.test this should be the name of your test database.
+ - Your **DB_NAME** in **.env** should be your real database and in **.env.test** this should be the name of your test database.

- - You do not need place these between "<" ">", this is just for highlighting.
+ - You do not need place these between "< >", this is just for highlighting.

- - There is a file named .env.example that can be used for reference when setting up, you may delete this file once it is no longer needed.
+ - There is a file named **.env.example** that can be used for reference when setting up, you may delete this file once it is no longer needed for reference.

  ### Set up your database

 This project requires a running MySQL database.

-This can be set up with Docker with a MySQL image by running: (Make sure to change the name and password!)
+This can be set up with Docker with a MySQL image by running: (**Make sure to change the name and password!**)

  ```
  docker run -d -p 3306:3306 --name my_api_mysql -e MYSQL_ROOT_PASSWORD=<YOUR_PASSWORD> mysql